Luna-in-Syd/ArchAnalyse/README.md

 # ArchAnalyse — Architectural Analyzing Intelligence System

-A web application for analyzing architectural floor plans based on the SegFloorFormer model.
-Built by a team of 3 (Listed in no particular order).
+A web application for analyzing architectural floor plans, based on the SegWallFormer model and jointly developed with URBANSPEC ENGINEERING PTY LTD. Built by a team of 3 (Listed in no particular order).

 **Hiking (Huaiqin) Shi · Boning Zhang · Luna (Ruitong) Zhang**